- FIRE REGULATIONS

 has implemented a procedure for the safe handling and disposal of "sharps."

-The Health Center will provide rigid, impermeable, closed containers to all residence hall students who self-administer insulin.
+The office of Environmental Health & Safety will provide rigid, impermeable, closed containers to all residence hall students who self-administer insulin.
 This will insure the safe handling and disposal of their "sharps."
-These containers, provided to the students at no cost, will be replaced on a regularly scheduled basis and will be monitored by the Health Center.
+These containers, provided to the students at no cost, will be replaced on a regularly scheduled basis and will be monitored by the office of Environmental Health & Safety.

-The used containers are to be returned to the Health Center where new containers will be dispensed.
+The used containers are to be returned to the EHS office, where new containers will be dispensed.
 Complete instructions for their use and disposal will be given to each student whose medical condition necessitates the use of "sharps."
-The Health Center staff is available to offer any assistance needed by these students.
+The EHS director is available to offer any assistance needed by these students.